 such as 1-800-4-A-CHILD.
 This hotline is open 24 hours a day, every day of the year.

 Your call is private and the people who answer the phone are trained to help.
-They
+You

-If you know someone else who you think might be being abused, you can help by telling
+If you know someone else who you think is being abused, you can help by telling

 your parent or another adult.